Have your relationships lost their spark?

 There's a significant difference between being the expert in someone's life and being an expert in helping people become their own expert.
 My goal is to help you recognize your own expertise.

-Aside from being a licensed professional counselor, and doctoral candidate, I am a Master Addiction Counselor and a National Certified Counselor.
+Aside from being a licensed professional counselor, I am a Master Addiction Counselor and a National Certified Counselor.
 I am trained in Eye Movement Desensitization and Reprocessing (EMDR) and a trained Parenting the Love and Logic Way® facilitator.
 I am a co-author of the book Animal-assisted Brief Therapy: A Solution-Focused Approach, which centers on Solution-Focused Brief Therapy.

 My practice is rooted in Solution-Focused Brief Therapy, which approaches counseling from the perspective that it’s more important to analyze solutions than to focus on problems.
 I use this counseling approach with groups and organizations as well, and ask clients to explore what is already working.
 I have presented on numerous topics at the annual Solution-Focused Brief Therapy Association’s international conferences.